GluuFederation/docs-ce-prod/docs/source/authn-guide/inbound-saml-passport.md

 1. Configure attributes mappings
 1. Make use of `passport_saml` authentication

+!!!
+Note:
+    Ensure the machine(s) running Passport have access to the SAML provider you are trying to connect to.

 ### Add the IDP in the admin UI

 1. In oxTrust navigate to `Configuration` > `Passport` > `Providers`